pradok/sim-shopping-cart/README.md

 After all dependencies installed:

-1. Start the development server with `npm start`
-2. Point your browser to [http://localhost:8080](http://localhost:8080)

-Run test
-`npm test`
+1. Run test `npm test`
+The tests covers all the scenarios as specified.

+2. `npm run test:watch` for running test while doing code changes.